prevwong/reka.js/docs/guides/extensions.md

 import { createExtension } from '@rekajs/core';

 type Comment = {
   userId: string;
   content: string;
 };

 type CommentState = {
   templateIdToComments: Record<string, Comment[]>;
 };

 const CommentExtension = createExtension<CommentState>({
   key: 'comments',
   state: {
     // initial state
-        comments: {}
+    comments: {},
   },
-    init: extension => {
+  init: (extension) => {
     // do whatever your extension may have to do here
-        // ie: send some data to the backend or listen to some changes made in State }
+    // ie: send some data to the backend or listen to some changes made in State },
 });
 ```